RORL: Robust Offline Reinforcement Learning via Conservative Smoothing

 To this end, we propose Robust Offline Reinforcement Learning (RORL) with a novel conservative smoothing technique, which explicitly handles the overestimation of OOD state-action pairs.
-Specifically, we explicitly introduce smooth regularization on both the values and policies for states near the dataset support and conservatively estimate the values of these OOD states based on pessimistic bootstrapping.
-In addition, we theoretically prove that RORL yields a valid uncertainty quantifier in linear MDPs and enjoys a tighter suboptimality bound than previous work~\cite{bai2021pessimistic}.
+Specifically, we explicitly introduce smooth regularization on both the value functions and policies for states near the dataset support and conservatively estimate the values of these OOD states based on pessimistic bootstrapping.
+Furthermore, we theoretically prove that RORL yields a valid uncertainty quantifier in linear MDPs and enjoys a tighter suboptimality bound than previous work~\cite{bai2021pessimistic}.

-In our experiments, we demonstrate that RORL can achieve state-of-the-art (SOTA) performance in D4RL benchmark~\cite{fu2020d4rl} for offline RL given a suitable adversarial perturbation scale during training.
-The surprising performance in the benchmark shows that the robust training improves the generalization ability and leads to performance improvement even in non-perturbed tasks.
-Meanwhile, compared with the current SOTA baseline \cite{an2021uncertainty}, RORL is considerably more robust to adversarial perturbations on observations.
-We conduct the ablation study under different types of adversarial attacks on the observations, showing the consistently superior performance over several tasks.
+In our experiments \footnote{Our code is available at \href{https://github.com/YangRui2015/RORL}{https://github.com/YangRui2015/RORL}}, we demonstrate that RORL can achieve state-of-the-art (SOTA) performance in the D4RL benchmark~\cite{d4rl-2020} with fewer ensemble $Q$ networks than the current SOTA approach~\cite{an2021uncertainty}.
+The results of the benchmark experiments imply that robust training can lead to performance improvement in non-perturbed environments.
+Meanwhile, compared with current ensemble-based baselines, RORL is considerably more robust to adversarial perturbations on observations.
+We conduct the adversarial experiments under different attack types, showing consistently superior performance on several continuous control tasks.